TobikoData/sqlmesh/docs/concepts/audits.md

 These audits concern the characteristics of values in character/string columns.

+!!! warning
-NOTE: databases/engines may exhibit different behavior for different character sets or languages.
+    Databases/engines may exhibit different behavior for different character sets or languages.

 #### not_empty_string, not_empty_string_non_blocking
 Ensures that no rows of a column contain an empty string value `''`.